newville/wxmplot/doc/comparisons.rst

     plot(hour, temperature, xlabel='hour', ylabel='temperature')

 That is either 4 or 6 lines of code instead of 20 for the PyQt example.
+That difference matters, especially the stated goal of "exploratory data analysis".
-That matters, especially for a stated goal of "exploratory data analysis".
+In addition, the data in the `wxmplot` examples is not buried in the initialization of the main Window as it is in the pythonguis example.
+That is just bad code design, and disappointing to see in a tutorial.
+None of the plots shown in the pythonguis pages have axes labeled - that is a significant problem for the display of scientific data.

-Importantly, the data is not buried in the initialization of the main Window.
-The resulting plot from `wxmplot` is
+With `wxmplot`, the resulting plot looks like:

 .. _plot_compare_qttutorial1: